Maureen McNamara Best

 Kyra Crawford

 Originally from Charleston, SC, Kyra grew up in a large southern and Greek family, where food was a way of life.
 Kyra first moved to Virginia in 2008 to attend Virginia Tech, from which she earned a B.S. in Wood Science and Forest Products.
 She has called Roanoke home since 2014.
 Kyra has most recently worked as a hardware design engineer, but also has experience in technical sales, and customer service.
 As someone interested in and passionate about sustainability, Kyra has been working on a personal level to break away from conventional agriculture.
 Her research into local, regional, and sustainable food systems lead her to LEAP.
-Kyra’s hobbies include experimenting with new recipes, spending time outside with her daughter, husband, and two dogs, and helping as many people as she can access quality, locally sourced food.
+Kyra’s hobbies include experimenting with new recipes, spending time outside with her husband, two daughters, and two dogs, and helping as many people as she can access quality, locally sourced food.

 Sam Hedges

 When Sam graduated college, he didn’t know how to cook a pot of rice.
 He was an adult by the time he realized that an onion is a root.
 In the decade following his formal education, he has learned a lot about food.
 Sam has worked as a baker, line cook, commercial farmer, market manager, farm volunteer, food writer, and as a board member and director of an Arkansas-based local foods nonprofit.
 He loves food for its tangible nature and believes in it as the ultimate unifier in polarizing times.
 He loves hearing about people’s personal histories with food and agriculture and is interested in the long tradition of agriculture in Virginia.
-When he isn’t trying to discover a new way to eat eggplant, Sam enjoys camping with his wife and dog and watching movies at the Grandin Theatre.
+When he isn’t trying to discover a new way to eat eggplant, Sam enjoys camping with his wife and dog and watching movies at The Grandin Theatre.

 Connie Kenny